amethon/www/_reflections/journal2.md

 I have finally returned to Paris, and it feels strange to be back home after so many weeks at sea.
 The expedition to Abyssopelagia was a truly extraordinary and life-changing experience, and I am still trying to process all that I saw and felt during those months of exploration.

 As I reflect on my journey, I am filled with a sense of awe and wonder at the mysteries and wonders of the deep sea.
-The creatures that live in Abyssopelagia are truly otherworldly, and I will never forget the haunting beauty of the jellyfish, the lanternfish, and the sunken wrecks.
+The creatures that live in are truly otherworldly, and I will never forget the haunting beauty of the jellyfish, the lanternfish, and the sunken wrecks.

 But my journey was not just about scientific discovery; it was also a journey into the heart of my own being.
 I felt a sense of isolation and loneliness as I descended into the depths, and I began to understand that the ocean was a reflection of myself and the world around me.